Large hatch M4A2 Shermans

 M4A2 75mm

 Okinawa was "the last battle," and tank casualties were fearsome.
 The 1st Tank Battalion had to draw some M4A3s from the replacement pool when its reserves of M4A2s ran out.
 The unit shown above was reported to have been destroyed by a mine in mid-June 1945.
 This tank can be identified as an M4A2 by the sections of the engine deck that can be seen.
 (The inset shows a 6th USMC TB M4A3 for comparison.)
-Of interest is the triangular shaped pull on the engine access door (1).
+For future reference, note the triangular shaped object on the engine access door (1).
 Counting heads suggests that the sheet metal cover over the ventilator (2) was not introduced at Fisher until July 1944 a few months after M4A2(75) production had ended.
 A close examination of this and the preceding photo show "padded" hull lifting rings in the rear (3).
 Fisher was building several Sherman models at the same time, but so far, we have not come across any examples of these on an M4A3(75)W, M4A3E2 or M4A2(76).

 M4A2 75mm